 A toaster is one of those kitchen must-haves.
 However, a toaster oven will give you more bang for your buck compared to a conventional pop-up model.
 Sure, the latter may seem like the best thing since sliced bread, but it can only toast it.
 A toaster oven can do that and more including warming leftovers, melting cheese and broiling burgers.
 And unlike pop-up toasters, mice can't climb inside them to snack on breadcrumbs—unless you leave the oven door open.

 Kitchen sponges that have been in use for a while are havens for germs and bacteria.
-But you don't have to take our word for it, the U.S. Centers for Disease Control and Prevention agrees.
+But you don't have to take our word for it, because researchers agree.
 The problem is, sponges retain moisture that promotes bacteria growth.
 And while you can wash them, they're difficult to sanitize.
 Washing dishes with clean rags and brushes are a better way to go.
 Keep in mind, rags must be frequently laundered.